 Every email that we write should be professional, friendly and polite.
 We do this by using clear, plain English (see here for more details).

-When writing an email to complain, we also need to make sure that:
+When responding to a complaint email, we also need to make sure that:

 - we thank the person for raising the issue

 - we explain clearly what action will be taken to remedy the situation

 - we give a reason for the problem, if appropriate